mnichols08/colt-steele/the-linux-command-line-bootcamp/docs/section-03.md

 These commands need arguments and will wait for them before running.
 Press ctrl + c to exit if you get hung up by doing that.

 `rm` is a command which will require an argument and complain if you dont, but this one will remove a file

+__options__
+Every command usually has a selection of options ehich we can use while executing the command.
+They will modify the behavior of the command in predefined ways.
+They are prefixed with a hyphen or dash as in `-` such as `command -option` or `sort -r colors.txt`

+`ncal -h` to remove highlighting
+`ncal -j` to get a calander with the number days in the year `ncal -M` with Monday as the first day of week.
+`ncal -3` with the surrounding months